The Best Silk Pillowcases, Tested by HGTV Editors

 Want to take your beauty sleep to another level?
 Add a luxurious silk pillowcase to your bedtime routine.
-Our editors tested a variety of silk pillowcases with different fabric weights, price tags and features to determine the best in four categories: Best Overall Pick, Best Budget Pick, Best Mid-Tier Pick and Best Luxury Pick.
+Our editors tested a variety of silk pillowcases with different fabric weights, price tags and features to determine the best in a variety of categories.
 How did we test?
 We swapped out our everyday cotton pillowcases for these natural silk beauties and slept — a lot.
 Here's what you need to know:

 A Quick Guide to Silk Pillowcases

 Silk is a natural, non-synthetic fiber that has a smoother surface, providing less friction than common fabrics like cotton.
 Silk is hypoallergenic, moisture-wicking and strong but can’t handle high heat (do not toss silk in the dryer).
 It’s also a natural insulator, meaning it’s cooling during the summer and warming in the winter.
 There are a few different types of silk — mulberry silk, wild silk, cultivated silk and peace silk — but natural mulberry silk is by far the most popular and what you'll likely find as you shop for a silk pillowcase.

 Silk vs. Satin Pillowcases